-CBT involves 10 to 20 visits with a mental health professional over a number of weeks.
+Cognitive-behavioral therapy (CBT) is a type of talk therapy.
+It involves 10 to 20 visits with a mental health professional over several weeks.
 CBT helps you change the thoughts that cause your condition.
 It may involve:

 You may also be slowly exposed to the real-life situation that causes the fear to help you overcome it.

-Most patients can get better with medications or behavioral therapy.
-Without early and effective help, the disorder may become more difficult to treat.
+Most people can get better with medicines and CBT.
+Without early and effective help, the disorder may become harder to treat.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of agoraphobia.
+Call for an appointment with your provider if you have symptoms of agoraphobia.

 Early treatment of panic disorder can often prevent agoraphobia.